tasksched/tasksched/README.md

 Content of files can be read from standard input or filenames are allowed as command line arguments.
 Both can be used at same time.

-The command `tasksched` allows two actions:
+The command `tasksched` allows three actions:

 - `workplan`: build an optimized work plan using project/resources/tasks info in input; the output is JSON data
 - `text`: convert output of `workplan` action (JSON data) to text for display in the terminal (colors and unicode chars are used by default but optional).
+- `html`: convert output of `workplan` action (JSON data) to HTML for display in a web browser (template and CSS can be customized).

 ## Examples